rdtarvin/RADseq_Quito_2017/_posts/2017-08-03-morning-AftrRAD.md

 ![](https://github.com/rdtarvin/RADseq_Quito_2017/blob/master/images/AftrRAD%20working%20directory.jpg?raw=true)<br>

+Start running AftrRAD by typing perl AftrRAD.pl followed by any arguments you want to modify.
+Argumentes and their values should be separated by a dash.

 Arguments for this perl script are:

 **re**  Restriction enzyme recognition sequence.
 Default: TGCAGG (corresponds to SbfI).
 If no restriction enzyme recognition site, enter 0.